cheshire-cat-ai/vscode-extension/README.md

 This extension contributes the following settings:

-* `CheshireCat.BaseUrl`: connection URL.
+* `CheshireCatAI.BaseUrl`: connection URL.
 Default to `localhost`.
-* `CheshireCat.Port`: connection port.
+* `CheshireCatAI.Port`: connection port.
 Default to `1865`.
-* `CheshireCat.ConfigureLanguageModel`: Language Model to use to comment the code.
+* `CheshireCatAI.LanguageModel`: Language Model to use to comment the code.
-* `CheshireCat.ApiKey`: Personal API key from the Language Model vendor account.
+* `CheshireCatAI.ApiKey`: Personal API key from the Language Model vendor account.

 > **Note**
 > Many of the settings are the same you would write in the `.env` file of the Cheshire Cat.